mdavids/rfc/content/draft-davids-forsalereg-12.md

 Each "\_for-sale" TXT record **MUST NOT** contain more than one tag-value pair, but multiple TXT records **MAY** be present in a single RRset.

+Every tag-value pair in the TXT record **MUST** be unique, but multiple instances of the same content tag **MAY** occur within a single TXT record (e.g., two "fcod=" content tags, each with a different content value).

 See (#rrsetlimits) for additional RRset limitations.